Takashiidobe/notes/src/books/game-programming-patterns/flyweight.md

 ## Forest for the Trees

-Let\'s say you want to paint a large amount of trees in a landscape:
+Let's say you want to paint a large amount of trees in a landscape:

 ```cpp
 class Tree {